Augustpan/fastEMS/README.md

 # fastEMS

-fastEMS.jl is a Julia rimplementation of the EMS analysis (elements of meta-community structure, Presley et al. 2010).
+fastEMS.jl is a Julia re-implementation of the EMS analysis (elements of meta-community structure, Presley et al. 2010).
 This script is more than 100x faster than the original MATLAB implementation, and also much faster than the implementation in R package `metacom` (Dallas, 2020).
 As is known to me, this is the only software that is capable of doing EMS analysis using next-generation sequencing data.

 ## Reference: